Manhattan Beach Securities Attorney

 Manhattan Beach’s demographic profile, with 16.4% of residents age 65 and older, means protecting senior investors is particularly important in our community.
 These residents often have:

-FINRA maintains a Securities Helpline for Seniors to address financial exploitation concerns.
-Our firm works closely with families to identify, document, and pursue claims involving elder financial abuse by brokers and investment advisors.
+FINRA maintains a Securities Helpline for Seniors.
+Our firm works with families to identify, document, and pursue claims involving broker misconduct, unsuitable recommendations, and supervision failures affecting older investors.

 The FINRA Arbitration Process Explained